-This changed shortly after 1956 when a United DC-7 and a TWA Super Constellation collided over the Grand Canyon, killing everyone on board both vessels.
+This changed shortly after 1956 when a United DC-7 and a TWA Super Constellation collided over the Grand Canyon, killing everyone.
 Because of this, the government implemented Positive Control Airspace (PCA) in 1958.
 PCA ranges from 18,000 feet (FL 180) to 60,000 feet (FL 600).
 PCA airspace operation is in accordance with IFR, and the aircraft must be equipped with appropriate IFR instrumentation, including a Mode C altitude reporting transponder.
 The pilot must be instrument rated and an IFR flight plan is required.
-ATC is responsible for aircraft-to-aircraft separation.
-[2]
+ATC is responsible for aircraft-to-air craft separation.2

-The next big changes were airline deregulation in 1978 and the controller strike of 1981.
-But, while many point to deregulation as the cause of airspace/airport congestion, deregulation simply enabled airlines to dramatically expand demand and build fortress hubs.
-And while highly variant demand was rapidly ramping up because of deregulation, the 1981 controller strike put an immediate clamp on capacity.
+The next big changes were airline deregulation in 1978 and the controllers' strike of 1981.
+But while many point to deregulation as the cause of airspace/ airport congestion, deregulation simply enabled airlines to dramatically expand demand, and build fortress hubs.
+And while highly variant demand was rapidly ramping up because of deregulation, the 1981 controllers' strike put an immediate clamp on capacity.

-With the demand increase and capacity decrease, the FAA really had only one option: tight control of the "day of" movement of the aircraft, with tools like the Ground Delay Program (GDP) and milesin-trail (MIT).
-GDP held aircraft at their point of departure until the FAA felt the arrival airport's ATC system could handle the arrivals, while MIT spread the en route aircraft backwards at specified distances between aircraft.
+With the demand increase and sudden capacity decrease, the FAA really had only one option: tight control of the "day of" movement of the aircraft, with tools like the Ground Delay Program (GDP) and miles-in-trail (MIT).
+GDP held aircraft at their point of departure until the FAA felt the arrival airport's ATC system could handle the arrivals, while MIT spreads the enroute aircraft backwards at specified distances between aircraft.
+Now, 35 years later, GDP and MIT are still go to solutions for ATC.

-Since the late 1950s, airlines have willingly abdicated control of their "day of" aircraft to the ATC system.
+Since the late 1950s, airlines have willingly abdicated aircraft control of their "day of" aircraft to the ATC system.
 Up until the mid-1990s, this was a necessity, as only the ATC system had the aircraft position data (radar) required to manage separation and sequencing.
-But with the FAA's release of the Aircraft Situation Display to Industry (ASDI), this changed, as anybody can see the position of any aircraft, except some military, within the United States.
+But with the FAA's release of the Aircraft Situation Display to Industry (ASDI) in the 1990s, this changed, as anybody can see the position of any aircraft, except some military, within the United States.

 In other words, even today, once off the gate, airlines have unnecessarily concluded that their \$100 million capital asset and customers are no longer their problem until the aircraft arrives at the destination gate.
 This presumption leads to a very simple question.

 In what business operational model does it make sense to turn over control of your primary production facility to the government?
-In fact, not only do airlines unnecessarily abdicate control of their aircraft to the government (ATC, privatized or not), airlines are actually lobbying the government to take over complete control of the movement of their aircraft through NextGen.
+In fact, not only do airlines unnecessarily abdicate control of their aircraft to the government (ATC, Privatized or not), airlines are actually lobbying the government to take over complete control of the movement of their aircraft (NextGen).